Blunham: School

 John Donne Church of England School is Voluntary Aided and caters for infants aged from 3 to 5 years in its nursery and children up to age 11 in the main school.
 The school is named after John Donne, (1572 – 1631), poet, Dean of St. Paul's, Member of Parliament and a former Rector of Blunham parish.

 The original school built in 1813 retains its thatched roof and has two classrooms.
 An additional schoolroom was built in 1852.
 A fire in 1971 destroyed two rooms added in 1874 and another from 1902.
 New classrooms were built on the same site in 1973.
 A kitchen, cloakroom and office extension was added in 1974 and a new library in July 2005.
 The Bishop of Bedford opened the purpose built Nursery Unit in September 2011.

-There is capacity for a total of 168 children in the main school although the 2018−19 role call was less than half this.
+There is capacity for a total of 168 children in the main school although the 2018−19 roll call was less than half this.
 The nursery has a maximum of 40 full-time equivalent places.